 Tables patio umbrellas have a table with a hole in the middle through which the umbrella’s pole protrudes and therefore needs a flat surface.

 Even better are the offset patio umbrellas that allow you to position the umbrella base in an offset position.

 Umbrella Pole Height

-A 9 feet umbrella for instance will easily get displaced or toppled over with small bump or less wind compared to a 7 feet umbrella pole with smaller canopy.
+A 9 feet umbrella, for instance, will easily get displaced or toppled over with small bump or less wind compared to a 7 feet umbrella pole with smaller canopy.
 Due to this, considering the height of your umbrella is often very important.

-Some umbrellas are designed for specific uses or uses under various types of scenarios.
+Some umbrellas are designed for specific uses or use under various types of scenarios.
 A good example is the wind patio umbrella that comes with air vents and can be used under a windy climate.